reddragonnm/shipathon/README.md

 ## Configuration

-The application uses a [config.yaml](http://_vscodecontentref_/2) file for user credentials and roles.
+The application uses a [`config.yaml`](config.yaml) file for user credentials and roles.
 Update this file to manage users and their permissions.

+## Test Admin User

+For testing purposes, there is a pre-configured admin user with the following credentials:

+- **Username**: admin
+- **Password**: admin

+This admin user can be used to log in and access admin functionalities such as adding new events.
+You can update the credentials in the [`config.yaml`](config.yaml) file if needed.

 ## Usage